meb-team/clusteringEval/results/comparison_tools.md

 **Singletons percentage for clustering of 10 samples, with id 97 (d=1 for Swarm, weak id = 95 and quality = 0)**
 <img src="../clusteringEval_EVAL/tools_comparison/singletons_boxplot.png" width="500">

-* MeshClust has lower ARI than other tools.
-Swarm has the best ARI.
-Sclust has ARI slightly lower than Vsearch (median X vs median X).
+* MeshClust has lower ARI than other tools (median 0.82).
+Swarm has the best ARI (median 0.99).
+Sclust has ARI slightly lower than Vsearch (median 0.96 for sclust and median 0.97 for vsearch).
-* But Sclust produces the least singletons clusters, in proportion and singletons is something we want to avoid.
+* But Sclust produces the least singletons clusters in proportion (median 5.6 %) and singletons is something we want to avoid.
-* SWARM has the best ARI because it has high precision but low recall (median).
-So strains are splitted between clusters.
 * MeshClust similarity calculation with learning doesn't work good in this dataset.
 When we used just alignment (option --align), evaluation parameters are better and similar to other tools, but this option requires a lot of calculation time.